Trace run tab

 Click this button to remove all or some events from tracing and have the corresponding trace files closed in the editor.
 Choose one of the following options on the list that is displayed:

 The pane shows a tree of captured events.
 The top-level nodes represent documents that are Web pages involved in tracing.
 When you hover the mouse over a document, PyCharm displays a tooltip with the URL address of the document, the browser in which it is opened, and the operating system the browser is running on.
 The document node is also supplied with an icon that indicates the browser in which it is opened.

 Under each document node, events detected on the page and scripts started from it are listed.
 Events of the same type are grouped into visual containers.
 The header of a container displays the name of the events grouped in it, the average execution time across all the events within the container, and the number of events inside the container.
 You can expand each node and inspect the individual events in it.

-Script file names have different colour indicators to help distinguishing between them when working with the Event Stack pane.
-By hovering your mouse over a script file name, you can see the full script URL.
+Script file names have different color indicators to help distinguishing between them when working with the Event Stack pane.
+By hovering your mouse over a script filename, you can see the full script URL.

 Once an event is clicked, its call stack is displayed in the Event Stack pane.
 The stack is represented by a tree of function calls.